 Action: OCME can set the Source ID box to "Yes".
-The evidence and offender profiles both remain in CODIS; and are incloaded to NDIS if they meet NDIS' completeness and eligibility equirement.
+The evidence and offender profiles both remain in CODIS; and are incloaded to NDIS if they meet NDIS' completeness and eligibility requirement.

 A no-suspect case is analyzed and an evidence profile entered into CODIS (OCME).
 It matches a profile from a solved case (Nassau County).
-The NYPD reports that the match and their investigation.
+The NYPD reports that the match add their investigation.

-Disposition: Ferensic hit (FH_S).
+Disposition: Forensic hit (FH_S).

-Scorecard \times OCME reports one investigation aided.
-Nassau County reports one forensic $\text{GiV}(FH_S)$ because their forensic sample resided in the database first.
+Scorecard OCME reports one investigation aided.
+Nassau County reports one forensic (in FH_S) because their forensic sample resided in the database first.

 Discussion: CODIS aided the no-suspect investigation and receives credit.
 It is a forensic hit even if the suspect was not subsequently arrested or charged.
-The hit also counted in the event of a not-guilty verdict.
+The hit is also counted in the event of a not-guilty verdict.